brynne-eastman/Web_APIs_Challenge-Code_Quiz/README.md

 * [License](#license)

 ### Installation
-No installation required - click link below to view application.
+No installation required - click the link below to view application.

 ### Usage
 Throughout the quiz, the user will be asked simple coding questions to test their knowledge.